Preference elicitation and inverse reinforcement learning: Experiments

 where $\Vfs(s) \defn \max_a \Qfs(s, a)$ and $\Vfp(s) \defn \E_\pi \Qfp(s, a)$.

 In all cases, we average over $100$ experiments on an equal number of randomly generated environments $\mdp_1, \mdp_2, \ldots$.
 For the $i$-th experiment, we generate a $T$-step-long demonstration $D_i = (s^T, a^T)$ via an agent employing a softmax policy.
 The same demonstration is used across all methods to reduce variance.
+In addition to the empirical mean of the loss, we use shaded regions to show $80\%$ percentile across trials and error bars to display the standard error.